 Scientific research also suggests some other potential health benefits from having an improved cardiorespiratory endurance.
 For example:

-- In a 2015 study, researchers found a positive correlation between cardiorespiratory endurance levels and multitask performance among adults aged between 59 and 80 years.
+2015 study, researchers found a positive correlation between cardiorespiratory endurance levels and multitask performance among adults aged between 59 and 80 years.

-- Improving cardiorespiratory endurance may decrease the risk of coronary heart disease and all-cause mortality, according to a 2015 study.
+- Improving cardiorespiratory endurance may decrease the risk of coronary heart disease and all-cause mortality, according to a

 People can improve their cardiorespiratory endurance through regular exercise.

 The authors of a

 A 2017 study investigated the effectiveness of a 12-week cross-circuit training program in students who were overweight and had intellectual disabilities.
 The researchers found participants who followed the training program had an improved exercise endurance, muscle strength, and body mass index.

 The following exercises can help improve cardiorespiratory endurance, build muscle, and burn calories.
 People can perform these physical activities at home or add them to their gym routine.